BenjaminPoilve/MiniChord/documentation/docs/user_manual.md

 ## ③ Preset selection buttons and indicator

-The preset selection buttons can be used to switch between preset. **The MiniChord has 12 internal preset** (see ["Default presets"](#default-presets)), that can be replaced by custom presets (see ["Making custom presets"](#custom-presets)).
+The preset selection buttons can be used to switch between preset. **The minichord has 12 internal preset** (see ["Default presets"](#default-presets)), that can be replaced by custom presets (see ["Making custom presets"](#custom-presets)).
 Going up after the 12th preset will circle back to the first, same as going down before the first will circle back to the 12th.

 The main led will shine with a different color for each preset to help you identify the current selected one.